PERA Facts: Personal Equity and Retirement Account Philippines

 You can only have one administrator but you can open up to five accounts – which can be invested in up to five different investment products to help you diversify.

 What are the advantages?
-Why would I want to open a PERA?
+Why would I want to open and invest in PERA?

-- Because all the income earned in your PERA is exempted from tax,
+Second, because all the income earned in your PERA is exempted from tax.

-- And upon the age of 55, you will NOT be taxed when you withdraw your money.
+And lastly, upon the age of 55, you will NOT be taxed when you withdraw your money.

 What if I die before the age of 55?